Dominic McCarthy

 Lawrence Dominic McCarthy, VC (21 January 1892 – 25 May 1975) was an Australian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Lawrence Dominic McCarthy was born in York, Western Australia, on 21 January 1892.
-The son of Florence McCarthy of Cork, Ireland, and his wife Anne (née Sherry), he was orphaned at a young age and was brought up in Clontarf Orphanage in Perth and educated in Catholic schools.
+The son of Florence McCarthy of Cork, Ireland, and his wife Anne (née Sherry), he was orphaned at a young age and was brought up at St Joseph's Boys' Orphanage (later Clontarf) in Perth and educated in Catholic schools.

 After completing his schooling, from the age of 13 he worked on a farm as an apprentice at Jennacubbine, near Northam.
 Later, he served with the 18th Light Horse, a Militia unit, for two and a half years before moving to Lion Mill, Perth.
 He subsequently worked as a contractor sawmiller, losing three fingers on his left hand in an accident.

 First World War

 Gallipoli and the Western Front

 McCarthy was initially rejected due to his injuries when he attempted to join the Australian Imperial Force; however, he was later accepted after proving he had won a number of shooting competitions.
 Enlisted on 16 October 1914 as a private, he was subsequently posted to the 16th Battalion, joining the newly formed unit at Blackboy Hill Camp.
 His large build later earned him the nickname "Fats".
 Sailing for Egypt in December, the battalion landed at Gallipoli on 26 April 1915 on the second day of the campaign against the Turkish.
 McCarthy remained on the peninsula until illness forced his evacuation in September.
 By then he had been promoted to sergeant.
 He returned to duty in November and was among the last in his battalion to leave Gallipoli on 20 December.

 The 16th Battalion arrived in France in June 1916 where they took part in the fighting against the Germans at Pozières and Mouquet Farm in August.
 McCarthy was appointed company sergeant major in March 1917 and the following month was commissioned as a second lieutenant.
 The day after receiving his commission, McCarthy was wounded at Bullecourt and evacuated to England where he spent three months in hospital and convalescing.
 Rejoining his unit on 9 July, he was promoted to lieutenant on 1 November and was awarded the French Croix de guerre two days later.
 Between February and August 1918 he was posted the 13th Training Battalion at Tidworth, England where he trained troops, before rejoining his battalion in time for the Allied Hundred Days Offensive that began on 8 August.